Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

-Taking $z=0$ for simplicity, we conclude also that $P$ has singular values, i.e. eigenva\-lues of the self-adjoint operator $(P^* P)^{1/2}$, that are $\mathcal O(1)\, e^{-1/Ch}$.
+Taking $z=0$ for simplicity and assuming that $P$ is elliptic in the classical sense, we conclude also that $P$ has singular values, i.e. eigenva\-lues of the self-adjoint operator $(P^* P)^{1/2}$, that are $\mathcal O(1)\, e^{-1/Ch}$.
 Furthermore, under suitable assumptions, the norm of $P^{-1}$ is given by the reciprocal of the smallest singular value of $P$.
 Following the classical results on microlocal analytic hypoellipticity for analytic operators of principal type~\cite{SKK73},~\cite{Him86}, we further expect the region of the energy surface $p^{-1}(0) \subseteq T^*M$ where

 to be "classically forbidden" for the singular states of $P$ associated to exponentially small singular values.
 Assuming that

 we also expect the singular states to be concentrated away from the region where the bracket vanishes, thanks to the recent results \cite{HiZw25},~\cite{Sj23}.
 See also~\cite{Tr84}, \cite{Him86}.
 Speaking heuristically, the study of exponentially small singular values for the non-self-adjoint operator $P$ can be viewed therefore as a quantum tunneling problem, connecting points $\rho_0 \in p^{-1}(0)$ in the classically allowed region where